About Holy Apostles College & Seminary

 The Eucharist is the center of seminary life for those on campus, which radiates into all the programs we offer, for both our commuter students and those studying through our distance learning programs.

-As we are a college and seminary, Holy Apostles is one of the very few Catholic colleges in America where lay students and seminarians attend many of the same classes – both on-campus and online.
+As a college and seminary, Holy Apostles College and Seminary is one of the very few Catholic colleges in America where lay students and seminarians attend many of the same classes – both on-campus and online.